-Bert Nordberg (1956) Engineer Chairman of the Board of Vestas Wind Systems A/S. Member of the Boards of Svenska Cellulosa Aktiebolaget SCA and SAAB.
+Chairman of the Board of Vestas Wind Systems A/S. Member of the Boards of Svenska Cellulosa Aktiebolaget SCA and SAAB.

 Previously held various management positions in Digital Equipment Corp. and Ericsson, President of Sony Mobile Communications AB 2009-2012.
-Former Chairman of the Boards of Sony Mobile Communications and TDC and member of the Boards of BlackBerry Ltd, Skistar AB, Axis AB and AB Electrolux.
-Elected: 2016 Independent of the company, corporate management and Essity's major shareholders.
+Former Chairman of the Boards of Sony Mobile Communications and TDC Group A/S and member of the Boards of BlackBerry Ltd, Skistar AB, Axis AB and AB Electrolux.

+Independent of the company, corporate management and Essity's major shareholders.

 Own shareholdings and those of related persons, Class B shares: 16,800

+Louise Svanberg (1958)

+MSc Econ

-Louise Svanberg (1958) MSc Ecor Member of the Boards of Dana Farber Cancer Institute, Boston and CERAS Health, New York.
+Member of the Boards of Dana Farber Cancer Institute, Boston and CERAS Health, New York.

 Chairman of the Swedes Worldwide organization.
 Previously held various management positions in EF Education First, including President 2002-2008 and Chairman of the Board 2008-2010.
-Former member of the Boards of Careers Australia Group Ltd and Svenska Cellulosa Aktiebolaget SCA.
-Elected: 2016 Independent of the company, corporate management and Essity's major shareholders.
-Own shareholdings and those of related persons, Class B shares: 28,540 $Information\ regarding\ own\ shareholdings\ and\ those\ of\ related\ persons\ pertains\ to\ the\ situation\ on\ December\ 31,2020.$
+Former member of the Board of Svenska Cellulosa Aktiebolaget SCA.
+Elected: 2016

+Independent of the company, corporate management and Essity's major shareholders.

+Own shareholdings and those of related persons,

+Own shareholdings and those of related person Class B shares: 28,540